antao97/LGM/indoor_scene/README.md

 - `--default_para` Whether to use default attack parameters for budget that lies in [0.005, 0.01, 0.02, 0.05].
 Default is `True`.
 - `--iter_num <num>` The iteration numer for attack.
 - `--step <size>` The step size for each attack step.
-- `--lamda_input` This parameter controls the slop of the sigmoid-like function in input voxelization.
+- `--lamda_input <value>` This parameter controls the slop of the sigmoid-like function in input voxelization.
-- `--lamda_conv` This parameter controls the slop of the sigmoid-like function in the occupancy value in sparse convolution.
+- `--lamda_conv <value>` This parameter controls the slop of the sigmoid-like function in the occupancy value in sparse convolution.
-- `--lamda_output` This parameter controls the slop of the sigmoid-like function in output devoxelization.
+- `--lamda_output <value>` This parameter controls the slop of the sigmoid-like function in output devoxelization.
-- `--lamda_floor` This parameter controls the slop of the sigmoid-like function to mimic the floor function.
+- `--lamda_floor <value>` This parameter controls the slop of the sigmoid-like function to mimic the floor function.

 ### Evaluation